LinkGeoML/LGM-PolygonClassification/README.rst

     Commands:
-      evaluate  evaluate the effectiveness of the proposed methods train     tune various classifiers and select the best hyper-parameters on a train dataset
+      evaluate  evaluate the effectiveness of the proposed methods run       A complete process of distinct steps in figuring out the best ML algorithm with optimal hyperparameters... train     tune various classifiers and select the best hyper-parameters on a train dataset

 Documentation